imperva/dsfkit/README.md

     terraform apply -auto-approve
     ```
    You will be prompted to input the AWS access key, AWS secret key and AWS region variables.
-   At this stage, the Installer Machine is initializing and will automatically create all necessary resources (Hub, GWs, etc.).
+   At this stage, the Installer Machine is initializing and will automatically create all necessary resources (DSF Hub, Agentless Gateway, etc.).

    This should take a few minutes.